Bluemont White Schools

 For whites, the schools were first the Snickersville Academy, a log cabin created in 1825 which has been restored.
 It is right by the town’s country store off a short trail.
 The second school was on land donated by Dr. George Plaster and stood on the property now across Snickersville Turnpike from the community center.
 The third school was on land donated by Dr. Rufus Humphrey in 1921.
 That structure is now the community center.
 The staff at the community center were very helpful to this project.

 Photo above taken in September, 2017 of restored Snickersville Academy in Bluemont.
-School was created in 1825 and operated until 1870, to be replaced by the Mountain Shadow school on the turnpike in 1872.
+The school was created in 1825 and operated until 1870, to be replaced by the Mountain Shadow school on the turnpike in 1872.

 Third Bluemont School in 1940 (above).
 As constructed in 1922, this was a two story, detached, frame stucco building with metal roof, on stone foundation.
 The school house contained four classroom and an auditorium.
 It was lit by electricity and heated by a low pressure steam heating plant.
 It was also furnished with water and equipped with the usual plumbing fixtures necessary to the occupancy.
 The footprint was approximately 39.5′ x 80′ and in 1940 was considered to be in good condition.
 The insurance value that year was $13,000.
 The school continued service until 1962.